 10. Choose a venue

 I know it’s the 21st century, and we’re all about equality, but girls do like it when the guy suggests a venue for the first date.
-It indicates that he’s making an effort, and that he’s organized enough to at least enough to come up with a simple plan.
+It indicates that he’s making an effort, and that he’s organized enough to come up with a simple plan.
 And don’t worry, there’ll be plenty of opportunities for her to pick somewhere on later dates, if you get that far!

-But don’t just pick somewhere that suits you — ask her what she’d like to do and then take that into consideration.
+But don’t just choose somewhere that suits you — ask her what she’d like to do and then take that into consideration.
 I went on a date recently with a guy who got bonus points for suggesting a nice bar, but then promptly lost them again once I realized the bar in question was super convenient for him, and a massive pain for me to get to.
-He never even asked where I was coming from or where might be convenient for me; it was all about what suited him best.
+He never even asked where I was coming from or where might be handy for me; it was all about what suited him best.
 Needless to say, this was a pretty good indicator of all sorts of other feckless behaviour, and there won’t be a second date.

 11. Turn the hell up!